 We now summarise the main results we cover.
 In \S \ref{sec:riemann to kubota}, we give a broad introduction to $p$-adic $L$-functions, with an emphasis on how one can naturally move from complex to $p$-adic $L$-functions.
 We make this precise in our case of interest by stating some of the main results of Part I.

-Let us summarise the main results we cover.
-The Kubota--Leopoldt $p$-adic $L$-function (or $p$-adic zeta function), which is the $p$-adic analogue of the Riemann zeta function.
-We will see \emph{three} constructions of this object, each of a different flavour, and describe the connections between them.
+Our focus for the rest of the notes is on the Kubota--Leopoldt $p$-adic $L$-function (or $p$-adic zeta function), which is the $p$-adic analogue of the Riemann zeta function.
+We will see three constructions of this object, each of a different flavour, and describe the connections between them.

-\begin{itemize} \item[$\bullet$] Firstly, in Part I we construct an \emph{analytic} version of the Kubota--Leopoldt $p$-adic $L$-function.
-This has the clearest connection to the classical complex Riemann zeta function; it is a pseudo-measure $\zeta_p^{\mathrm{an}}$ on $\Zp^\times$ that interpolates the (rational) values $\zeta(1-k)$ for all positive integers $k$.
-We explain what this means in \S\ref{sec:riemann to kubota}, and state the existence precisely in Theorem \ref{thm:kubota-leopoldt}.
-The rest of Part I (\S\ref{sec:riemann to kubota}--\ref{sec:eisenstein}) is devoted to proving this theorem and its generalisation to Dirichlet characters, and describing some consequences to families of Eisenstein series.
+Part I is devoted to the construction and study of an \emph{analytic} version of the Kubota--Leopoldt $p$-adic $L$-function.
+This has the clearest connection to the classical complex Riemann zeta function; it is a pseudo-measure $\zeta_p^{\mathrm{an}}$ on $\Zp^\times$ that interpolates the (rational numbers) $\zeta(1-k)$ for all positive integers $k$ \footnote{ The precise meaning of this will be clear later.
+Here the word interpolation is as in Lagrange's interpolation formula, i.e.\ a single object that hits certain specific values when evaluated at various points.}.